VikramShenoy97/Histology-Image-Segmentation-using-UNet/README.md

 This project is developed using Python 2.7 and uses the following frameworks / tools:

 • Keras

-• Google Colab*
+• Google Colab**

 • Pandas

 • Plotly**

-* Google Colab has been used for training the network since training the network on a GPU is temporally efficient.
+** Google Colab has been used for training the network since training the network on a GPU is temporally efficient.

 ** Plotly has only been used in the Graph.py file for visualising the training loss and training accuracy.
 It isn’t mandatory and does not contribute towards the training and prediction of the network.

-### Images

 #### Content Image - A picture taken by me while on my trip to Amsterdam.